Cheap doesn't cut it anymore

 Readers may recall my column, "Made in America Returns" back in June of this year.
 In that article, I attributed the renaissance in American manufacturing to lower energy and transportation costs here at home as well as the narrowing of labor costs between American workers and those unskilled workers of China and other emerging economies.

 But that is not the entire story.
 A recent article in "The Atlantic" by Charles Fishman, entitled "The Insourcing Boom," caught my eye.
+He chronicled the recent experiences of General Electric in transforming their defunct Appliance Park, Kentucky manufacturing headquarters into today's cutting edge producer of basic products like water heaters, refrigerators and dish washers.

 As a resident of Pittsfield, Mass., anything "GE" is of interest to me and my clients.
 Back in the day, Pittsfield was the headquarters of this red, white and blue manufacturing juggernaut.
 That is until Jack Welch, its former CEO, got it into his mind to ship most of our manufacturing jobs off to China and other cheap labor centers thirty-some years ago.
 The same thing happened to Appliance Park.
 Both towns were devastated.
 Pittsfield is only now beginning to recover.